aerospike/aerospike-client-python/doc/index.rst

 * :mod:`aerospike.exception` is a submodule containing the exception hierarchy for AerospikeError and its subclasses.

-* :mod:`aerospike_helpers` is a helper package for bin operations. (list, map, bitwise, etc)
+* :mod:`aerospike_helpers` is a helper package for bin operations (list, map, bitwise, etc.).

-* :ref:`aerospike.geojson` is a class to handle GeoJSON type data
+* :ref:`aerospike.geojson` is a class to handle GeoJSON type data.

-* :ref:`Data_Mapping` How Python types map to Aerospike Server types
+* :ref:`Data_Mapping` How Python types map to Aerospike Server types.

 .. seealso::
     The `Python Client Manual <http://www.aerospike.com/docs/client/python/>`_